Digital Transformation

 Big Data & AI – Developing a Data-Driven and AI-Based Decision-Making Organization

-Projects | Details | Achievement Indicators | Relevant ESG |
+| Projects | Details | Achievement Indicators | Relevant ESG |

-Electronic Nose Project | Electronic Nose (E-Nose) Application is the use of AI to monitor, detecting, and notifying the unpleasant odors that arise from the production process and other activities and may affect the employees, contractors, or surrounding communities.
-The system is active 24 hours a day, allowing the Company to identify the sources of unpleasant odors and manage them appropriately. | Reduce community complaints regarding odor pollution. | Community Relation Occupational Health and Safety |
+| Electronic Nose Project | Electronic Nose (E-Nose) Application is the use of AI to monitor, detect, and notify the unpleasant odors that arise from the production process and other activities and may affect the employees, contractors, or surrounding communities.
+The system is active 24 hours a day, allowing the Company to identify the sources of unpleasant odors and manage them appropriately. | Reduce community complaints regarding odor pollution. |

-Predictive Maintenance Analytics Project | Expand the scope of the Predictive Maintenance Analytics project to cover more machinery in the production unit.
-The process will predict the likelihood of damage to the machines and provide preventive measures in advance to reduce the likelihood of chemical spills.
-This will also help avoid unplanned shutdowns and maintenance, while reducing the risks associated with such damages. | Reduce the likelihood of chemical spills and equipment damage due to lack of prior protection. | Risk Management |
+| Predictive Maintenance Analytics Project | Predictive Maintenance Analytics powered by AI covers various equipment within the production unit.
+It predicts the likelihood of equipment damage leading to hydrocarbon leaks and spills and help avoid unplanned shutdowns and maintenance while reducing the risks associated with potential failures. | Reduce the likelihood of chemical spills and equipment damage due to lack of prior protection. protection. | Risk Management |

 Cybersecurity Management